paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-035-agricultural-adjustment-act-of-1938.md

 ### Statutory Notes

 #### References in Text
-Chapter 3B [§ 590a et seq.] of title 16, referred to in text, was in the original a reference to the Soil Conservation and Domestic Allotment Act, as amended.
+Chapter 3B [§ 590a et seq.] of title 16, referred to in text, was in the original a reference to the Soil Conservation and Domestic Allotment Act.

 #### Amendments
 1956—Subsec. (b).
 Act Aug.
 3, 1956, changed the period to a comma at end of first and second sentences and inserted “unless otherwise provided by appropriation or other law”.